 Culture, like other buzzwords such as “self-care” or “wellness,” can feel blurry or undefined.
 A company may say they have a good culture, but how do they define it?
 Do department sub-cultures starkly contrast within the same organization?
 Is being “fast-paced” a hidden message for “hustle” culture?
 And why does culture matter so much?

 We have collectively learned over the past two years that culture does not mean ping pong tables, frequent happy hours or brightly colored beanbag chairs.
-Real culture isn’t the what of a place, it’s the how.
+Real culture isn’t only the what of a place, it’s also the how.

 - How does the team actually get things done?